 We looked at how well equipped the 50 top world holiday destinations are for hiking, cycling, skiing, water sports and yoga.
 We then considered weekly budgets and the number of tourists to find the most accessible and affordable ‘active holidays’ for your next big trip abroad.

-The world champions
+The world champions of active holiday destinations

 The study reveals that Australia is the top destination for an active holiday, scoring in the top 10 for all the sports other than skiing.
 Australia offers the most hiking trails per tourist, with 9653 different hiking routes on offer (or 1,095 routes per 1 million tourists).
 With beautiful coasts, rugged outback, mountain ranges and tropical rainforests, there’s a diverse range of landscapes to explore on foot.
 Australia is also the 4th best destination for water sports, the 8th best for yoga and the 10th best for cycling.